 They can be referred to as mini, flat, or pancake cylinders.
 They are ideal for space-constrained applications that require short strokes and high force.
 Today, compact air cylinders that use compressed air are the standard solution for mechanical actuation in limited space.

 Benefits of Compact Pneumatic Cylinders

-As you have seen above, compact pneumatic cylinders, also referred to as short-stroke cylinders, are designed for installation in limited spaces.
+As you have seen above, compact pneumatic cylinders, also called short-stroke cylinders, are designed for installation in limited spaces.
 They can have various versions, including double-acting, single-acting, magnetic, etc.

 #Here are some essential benefits that compact pneumatic cylinders have:

-● Small and Powerful — Compact air cylinders are smaller but as powerful as their larger counterparts.
+● Small and Powerful — Compact air cylinders are more minor but as powerful as their larger counterparts.
 They are applied for linear actuation and regulate different applications, including wire machinery, packaging, conveyor systems, food processing, etc.

 ● Versatile Design — Through their design, these compact air cylinders have lighter weight, and other advantages, such as: